axibase/atsd/api/network/picomp2.md

 ### PI Query

-The order of [columns](#columns) in the uploaded content corresponds to the result set produced by the following query.
+The order of [columns](#columns) in the uploaded content corresponds to results of the following query.

 ```sql
 SELECT TOP 10 TAGTYPE(tag) as pointtypex,